Syracuse secures 10th win with dominant 72-54 victory vs. Binghamton

 For the sixth time this season, a mid-major in-state foe made the trek to the JMA Wireless Dome.
 And for the sixth time this season, Syracuse sent them packing with a double-digit loss.
 The Orange (10-1, 1-0 Atlantic Coast) suffocated Binghamton (6-4, America East) in their 72-54 victory, holding the Bearcats to 34.5% from the field.
 Dominique Darius led the way with 17 points for SU, while Uche Izoje secured her third double-double of the season.

 It took the Bearcats less than five minutes to outdo the entirety of Colgate’s first quarter scoring production.
-SU missed its first three 3-pointers, and made just three of its first 10 shots.
+SU missed its first three 3-pointers and made just three of its first 10 shots.

 Anything the Orange did, Binghamton matched.
 After Izoje made two consecutive layups to put Syracuse up 10-7, Boyd and Kendall Bennett both scored to reclaim an 11-10 lead.
+It was a far cry from the dominance the Orange had grown accustomed to through its first 10 games.

-When Syracuse needs a leader to step up, Dominique Darius has often been one of the first faces it looks to.
+When Syracuse needs a leader to step up, Darius has often been one of the first faces it looks to.
 At halftime of its dominant 96-72 win over Canisius, she was the one who demanded more defensive effort from her teammates.
 Against Utah, her 16-point double-double helped turn a halftime deficit into a 61-49 victory.

-The Orange continued to clamp down on the Bearcats offense, outscoring Binghamton 19-5 through the first five minutes of the second quarter.
+The Orange continued to clamp down on the Bearcats’ offense, outscoring Binghamton 19-5 through the first five minutes of the second quarter.
 Izoje repeatedly stuffed the Bearcats in the paint — recording two blocks in the quarter — while Laila Phelia compensated for her 1-for-6 start with two steals in the frame.

 The iteration of Binghamton that had gone toe-to-toe with the Orange through the game’s opening frame disappeared from there.

-Less than four minutes into the third quarter, Angelica Velez — who entered the game shooting 16.7% from 3 — canned a triple to extend Syracuse’s lead to a game-high 20 points.
+Less than four minutes into the third quarter, Angelica Velez — who entered the game shooting 16.7% from 3 — canned a triple to extend Syracuse’s lead to 20 points.
 If there was any hope for the Bearcats to keep the game competitive, Velez had effectively killed it.

 After the 1:20 mark of the second quarter, the contest never got within single digits again.
 Syracuse entered the fourth quarter with a 57-35 lead, allowing it to empty its bench across the final frame with its fifth consecutive victory all but sealed.